 Now, you need compensation for your losses, but who’s responsible for defective drug injuries?

-If you’re not sure who’s at fault for your injuries, reach out to the lawyers at Kohan & Bablove LLP.
+If you’re not sure who’s at fault for your injuries, reach out to the lawyers at Kohan & Bablove Injury Attorneys.
 Our lawyers can help you identify the at-fault party to get compensated fairly.

 Sometimes, the medication itself isn’t safe for use.
 Medication can be contaminated or mixed incorrectly, hurting your health in serious ways.